North Carolina Massage Therapist State Requirements

 These criteria are designed to keep therapists informed of the latest practices, ethical norms, and knowledge in the field, ultimately benefiting client care.
 It's advised to regularly consult the North Carolina Board of Massage and Bodywork Therapy for any updates or changes to the continuing education requirements.

-MMIP offers over 60 hours of free online continuing education when you sign up for a policy.
+MMIP offers 50 hours of free online continuing education when you sign up for a policy.

 Transfer of License and License Reciprocity